 If there has been a protective intervention report of suspected abuse, DHHS must investigate the subject matter of the report (s 205 CYF Act).
 The protective intervener (i.e. the DHHS worker) must inform the child and parents that information given may be used in a protection application.

-If the protective intervener is satisfied on reasonable grounds that a young person is in need of protection, they must record that information in the Children at Risk Register.
-An appeal can be made to the Victorian Civil and Administrative Tribunal (VCAT) against a decision to record a case in the register (s 333(1) CYF Act).
+If the protective intervener is satisfied on reasonable grounds that a young person needs protection, they must record that information in the Children at Risk Register.
+An appeal can be made to the Victorian Civil and Administrative Tribunal (VCAT) against a decision to record a case in the register (s 333(1)).

 Any parent considering entering a voluntary agreement with DHHS should obtain advice from a lawyer who is experienced in dealing with Children’s Court matters (see How legal aid can help, and Legal services that can help).

-Pursuant to CYF Act (s 182) the professionals mandated to report suspected child abuse are: doctors, nurses, teachers, police officers, childcare workers, youth and child welfare workers, psychologists, youth justice officers, and youth parole officers.
+Under the CYF Act (s 182) the professionals mandated to report suspected child abuse are doctors, midwives, nurses, teachers (including principals and early childhood teachers) and police officers.
 Further classes of professionals may be added to the list of mandatory reporters.
 DHHS can provide an up-to-date list of professions.

 Under the CYF Act (ss 228–239), the DHHS can apply for an order to investigate whether a child needs protection.
 An application can be made without notice with the leave of the court.
 An order can last for up to 10 days if obtained without notice and for up to 21 days if obtained with notice.
 An order may authorise a child’s parents to be interviewed or for a child to be medically examined.
 The results of the procedure must be submitted to the court.
 In practice, the DHHS has not used these provisions.

 Only DHHS initiates protection applications.
-Prior to the court hearing, a protection application may be commenced in two ways:
+Before the court hearing, a protection application may be commenced in two ways:

 1 In urgent cases, the protective intervener (i.e. the DHHS worker) may, with or without a warrant, take the young person into emergency care.
 The young person must be taken to a Children’s Court no later than 24 hours after they have been taken into care (s 242 CYF Act).

 2 In non-urgent cases, DHHS issues a notice to the child’s parents that a protection hearing will take place.
-The notice must be posted 14 days before the hearing or delivered five days before the hearing (s 243 CYF Act).
+The notice must be posted 14 days before the hearing or delivered five days before the hearing (s 243).

-In 2013 the CYF Act was changed to provide that only young persons 10 years of age or older are able to be represented in the usual way by a lawyer.
+In 2013, the CYF Act was changed so that only young people aged 10 years or older can be represented by a lawyer.
 The young person should have separate representation from that of their parents.
 If it is impossible to get legal advice before the court hearing, the duty lawyers at court may be able to help (see “Duty lawyers” in How legal aid can help, and also see Legal services that can help).

 To prevent lengthy delays in the hearing of protection applications, there is a dispute resolution procedure for contested cases.
 The procedure is called a conciliation conference.